Borrowing From Your 401(k) to Buy a House

+Two of the most important are your down payment and closing costs.
+According to the National Association of Realtors, the typical home down payment was 11 percent of the purchase price in 2016.
 That would come to $22,000 for a $200,000 home.
 Closing costs, which includes administrative fees and other costs to finalize your mortgage loan, add another 2 percent to 5 percent of the home's purchase price onto the total.

 While the seller may pay some of the closing fees, you may still be responsible for assuming part of the cost.
 As you plan your home purchase, you may be wondering if you can borrow from a 401(k) a house if you don't have liquid cash savings for the down payment or closing costs.
 The short answer is yes, but the more important question is, should you?

 Borrow From a 401(k) for a House: Getting a 401(k) Loan

 If you'd like to borrow from your 401(k) to cover your down payment or closing costs, there are two ways to do it: a 401(k) loan or a withdrawal.
 It's important to understand the distinction between the two and the financial implications of each option.